 This was followed at 7am by a more formal service arranged by Mike Hilbourne, Lindsay Brighouse, Jack Ryda and Brian Horne.
 Residents stood appropriately distanced facing a Flagpole bearing the New Zealand flag.
-This flagpole had magically appeared the day before thanks to Mike who called everyone to Attention.
-Brian Horne RAF was the Master of Ceremonies and read the ‘Ode’, Lindsay again played the Last Post, Jack Ryda USA ex Vietnam lowered the NZ flag to half-mast and with his rich baritone, lead the combined voices of WRV residents in singing the New Zealand National Anthem.
+This flagpole had magically appeared the day before thanks to Mike, who called everyone to Attention.
+Brian Horne RAF was the Master of Ceremonies and read the Ode, Lindsay again played the Last Post, Jack Ryda, USA ex-Vietnam, lowered the flag to half-mast and with his rich baritone, lead the combined voices of Waiheke Retirement Village residents in singing the New Zealand National Anthem.

 From Left to Right:

-Dawn Brighouse wearing father Les Congdon WW2 medals including his 2 Pacific Stars- 20 years in Navy
+Dawn Brighouse wearing her father Les Congdon’s WW2 medals including his two Pacific Stars for 20 years in Navy.

 Waiheke Retirement Village residents at the ANZAC Dawn Service